MP3 Audio Clip ( 2 min 00 sec )

 [APS is Ascent Propulsion System, which they will use for the return to orbit.]126:19:29 Duke: Okay.
 Can you turn...The other...

 [I mentioned to Charlie that it was very unusual for the crew to be transmitting during this part of the mission.
-He noted that, on Surface 3-2, they should have gone to "Mode - ICS/PTT".
+He noted that, in the next to last paragraph in the lefthand column of They are at the top of the middle column on Card 2 Side 2, they should have gone to "Mode - ICS/PTT".
 John did, indeed read that step out at 126:18:14.]

 [Duke - "ICS:PTT.
 That meant, to transmit, you had to use the trigger, but we could talk between ourselves in that position.
 Like you could have an intercom.
 So, maybe we had the tape recorder running.
 I don't know how this got out, actually."]